gervasioartur/walletwise-api/docs/useCases/authentication/getUserProfile/getUserProfile.md

-# Feature: User password recovery
+# Feature: Get user profile

 As a user,
 I want to be able to access my profile